nayanamangalpalli/calculator-behavior/addition.md

 When - I will enter number, +, 0 and = 2 times

-Then - The result is displayed and = consideres only once
+Then - The result is displayed and = considers only once

 ## Scenario: Converse operation